 Low handicappers usually just need one slight adjustment with any of these issues to get their swing back on track.
 Regardless of skill level, most golfers can reduce the severity of their slice off the tee box with a few corrections.

 Another reason for a slice could be ill-fitting equipment.
-Most amateurs play with clubs that don’t fit their swing speed.
+Most amateurs play with golf clubs that don’t fit their swing speed.
 When factoring in the flex rating of a driver’s shaft, a golfer rarely matches the flex with their swing speed, causing a huge problem with getting the body and club in sync.

 Check our detailed guide on how to fix a slice.